richard-dinh/homework_15_employee_directory/README.md

 Given a table of random users, when the user loads the page, a table of employees should render.

+Use https://mockaroo.com/ to generate an array of JSON data for users

 The user should be able to:

   * Sort the table by at least one category